Emissions Reduction Grant

 • Switching from gas to electrical or high-efficiency appliances (Fridges, water heaters, ovens -- Energy Star appliances strongly recommended)

-• More efficient heating and cooling systems, like a geothermal or air-source heat pump
+• Switching to more efficient heating and cooling systems, like a geothermal or air-source heat pump

 How to Apply

 Preparing to apply for your Emissions Reduction Grant will take some time.
-You have until September 30 to complete the six steps below ending with completing and submitting the application; start now to make sure you have time to complete all the steps.
+You have until September 29 to complete the five steps below ending with completing and submitting the application; start now to make sure you have time to complete all the steps.

-You may want to look at the application form to ensure you are prepared to complete it in one session after you’ve completed Steps 1-5.
+You may want to preview the application form to ensure you have all the information needed to complete it after you’ve completed Steps 1-5.

 Preview application